Certificate of Need

 Program Overview

-The Certificate of Need Program is a regulatory process that requires certain healthcare providers to get state approval before building certain types of facilities, or offering new or expanded services.
-For example, a certificate of need is required if a hospital wants to add to the number of its licensed beds.
+The Certificate of Need Program is a regulatory process that requires certain healthcare providers to obtain state approval before building certain types of facilities or offering new or expanded services.
+The certificate of need process ensures that proposed facilities or services are necessary to maintain quality patient care within a particular region or community.

-Certificate of Need review is required for
+When Certificate of Need Review is Required

 Construction, development or establishment of the following healthcare facilities: